VictorAlessander/Smith/README.md

 # Program works only in Python 3
 Functionality:

-The program will extract the informations in website links, will store in a workbook and send for you in your telegram group.
+The program will test if link is up.
+If is true, will extract the informations in website, store in a workbook and send for you in your telegram group.
 The steps "store informations in a workbook" and "send the informations to your Telegram", will be repeated a each 3600 seconds.

 If this program somehow helped you, give it a star.